aditen/hw-cs-sb-classifier/README.md

 - About scripting transforms as well: see https://github.com/deepjavalibrary/djl/issues/1556, works by adding environment variable PYTORCH_EXTRA_LIBRARY_PATH=python3.9/site-packages/torchvision/_C.so (.pyd on Windows)

+# :mag: Reproducibility
+In order to reproduce the experiments, seeds as well as deterministic convolutions were used on an Nvidia 1050 TI Set CUBLAS_WORKSPACE_CONFIG=:4096:8 in your environment - otherwise the experiments throw an error or may be different

 # :ledger: TODOs

 - Minor code adaptions
     - Migrate remaining run scripts to run_script with arg parser flags
     - In data collection methodology comparison:
         - Add table with classes and number of samples
         - Add second table with splits and number of samples for appendix
     - Larger axis name font and add option to not display titles in visualizer (as this is the caption in thesis)